 The trail begins at the mouth of Noisy Creek 10 miles up Baker Lake on the lake's eastern shore.
-There are two ways to gain access to the trail: crossing Baker Lake in a water craft from a boat launch at one of the Forest Service campgrounds on the lake's opposite shore (Shannon Creek Campground, located 24 miles up the Baker Lake Highway, is nearest to the trail) or from the Baker Lake Trail 610.
+There are two ways to gain access to the trail: crossing Baker Lake in a water craft from a boat launch at one of the Forest Service campgrounds on the lake's opposite shore (Shannon Creek Campground, located 24 miles up the Baker Lake Highway (Forest Service Road 11), is nearest to the trail or from the Baker Lake Trail 610.

 Green Trails: Lake Shannon 46, Mt.
 Baker Wilderness Climbing 13S

 Forest Service: Mt.
 Baker Ranger District and Mt.
 Baker Wilderness